Ridh31/unusual-project/README.md

 ## About Unusual Project

-Unusual Project is an unintelligent and a loser web application with nonsense content, foolish syntax.
-We believe development must be a painful and lack of experience to be truly fulfilling.
+Unusual Project is an unintelligent and a loser web application with nonsense content, and foolish syntax.
+We believe development must be painful and lack of experience to be truly fulfilling.
 Unusual Project takes the happiness out of development because it contains a bunch of pieces of sh*t.
 The project includes:

 - **[Nothing, but trash](https://www.trashloop.com/)**

-Unusual Project is Unaccessible, Slow, and Lack of user experiences.
+Unusual Project is Inaccessible, Slow, and Lack of user experiences.

 ## Unusual Project Sponsors